robynferg/Tracking_Presidential_Approval_with_Twitter/README.md

 - Cross-Sectional Analysis.R: R script for cross-sectional analysis.
 Using 'approval_topline2019-08-30.csv', 'placebo_sentiments2019-08-25.csv', and 'trumpSent2019-08-25.csv' data files, calculates optimal correlation between "Trump" tweets and presidential approval, finds reference distribution, and how these change over time as more data is gathered.
 - Longitudinal Analysis.R: R script for longitudinal analysis.
 Creates plots for frequency and sentiment of tweets for Democrats and Republicans from 2016 through mid-2017 to find evidence of a political signal.

 We also provide code for how we create 'trumpSent2019-08-25.csv' from csv files of raw tweets in the 'Creating_data_files' folder.
+To protect the privacy of users, we do not provide the tweets themselves.